LHR - NYC

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from London Heathrow Airport to New York costs £336 on the route between London Heathrow Airport (LHR) and New York John F Kennedy Intl Airport (JFK).
-It is also the most popular route.
+The absolute cheapest return flight from London Heathrow Airport to New York costs £434 on the route between London Heathrow Airport (LHR) and New York John F Kennedy Intl Airport (JFK).
+However, over the past month, flights between London Heathrow Airport (LHR) and Newark Airport (EWR) were, on average, 2% cheaper than other London Heathrow Airport-New York routes.
+The most popular route is between London Heathrow Airport (LHR) and New York John F Kennedy Intl Airport (JFK).

 What’s the cheapest day of the week to fly from London Heathrow Airport to New York?